I think I have postnatal depression!

 If you or your husband/partner recognise symptoms suggestive of postnatal depression then contact me or your general practitioner in the first instance.

-If you have psychologist or psychiatrist already then contact him/her also in the first instance.
+If you have a psychologist or psychiatrist already then contact him/her also in the first instance.

 Impact of postnatal depression on your relationship with your husband/partner